marcelklehr/html10n.js/README.md

-# client-side, cross-browser i18n/l10n for modern web applications
+# client-side, cross-browser l10n for modern web applications

-Unlike other i18n/l10n libraries, webL10n supports:
+Unlike other i18n/l10n libraries, trl8.js supports:

 * declarative localization: elements with `l10n-*` attributes are automatically translated when the document is loaded
 * named variables instead of printf-like `%s` tokens
 * a simple and full-featured pluralization system
 * server-less language negotiation (perfect for webapps)

-Thanks to @fabi1cazenave for his work original on [webL10n](https://github.com/fabi1cazenave/webL10n/wiki) on which this project is based.
+Thanks to @fabi1cazenave for his original work on [webL10n](https://github.com/fabi1cazenave/webL10n/wiki) on which this project is based.
 Instead of featuring some weird `*.ini`/`*.properties`/`*.lol` format, this project expects translations to be provided in JSON for easier handling in JavaScript and better client-side performance.

 ## Example